danielpokladek/danielpokladek/README.md

 ### Hi! 👋 I'm Daniel Pokladek - Programmer, Game Dev & Shader Writer

 #### I create [Shaders][shaders], [Visual Effects][effects] and [Develop Games][games]
-- ⚙️ I use daily: `.cs`, `.cpp`, `.shader` (Unity Shader Files)
+- ⚙️ I use daily: `.cs`, `.cpp`, `.shader` (Unity Shader Files).
-- 🌍 I'm currently not employed, and I'm working on some [projects][projects]
+- 🌍 I'm a graduate, currently looking for employment; I'm working on some [projects][projects].
-- 👯 I'm looking for new opportunities and projects to collaborate on
+- 👯 I'm looking for new opportunities and projects to collaborate on!
-- 📫 I'm also blogging all game dev things [here][blog]
+- 📫 I'm also blogging all game dev things [here][blog].
 - ⚡️ Facts about me: I love coding, but I also like creative things!
-In my spare time I do photography and cooking
+In my spare time I do photography and cooking.

 #### 🌱 Currently Learning About:
 - Open Source and contributing to open source projects, I want to help the community!